cognidance/cognidance/horizon task (PsyToolkit)/README.md

 3. Adapting for your own game size

-To adapt my scripts and add or remove games (instead of 48 or 72), I added the MATLAB script 'task_parameters_48GAMES.m.'
-Running this file in MATLAB will generate critical parameters for your task.
-The protocol from Waltz et al. (2020) and Wilson et al. (2014) was used to prepare this script.
-It de-correlates the value and information confound that is problematic in experiments studying the explore-exploit dilemma.
+To adapt my scripts and add or remove games (instead of 48 or 72), I added the MATLAB scripts 'task_parameters_48GAMES.m' 'task_parameters_72GAMES.m.'
+Running these in MATLAB will generate necessary parameters for your task - simply adjust for your preferred number of games in the task.

+The parameter protocol was based on  Waltz et al. (2020) and Wilson et al. (2014).
+It intent is to de-correlate the value and information confound that is problematic in experiments studying the explore-exploit dilemma.
+Correlation values of the task are shown by "Figure 1" after running the 'behavioral_analysis.m' script in MATLAB.

 References